jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 You can import this implementation to your configuration file from `workloads/array_sum_workload.py` as `NaiveArraySumWorkload`.
 To instantiate an object of this workload you need to pass **array_size** and **num_threads** as arguments to `__init__`.
-Here is an example of how you should create an object of this workload.
+Here is an example of how you should create an object for this workload.
 This example creates a workload of this binary that sums up `16384 elements` with `4 threads`.

 ```python